 I was born in the coldest city on earth, Yakutsk, Russia, home to large diamond mines.
 Thus, my area is also called Diamond Valley.”
 Diamonds are created under tremendous pressure, eventually forming the world’s most durable and precious minerals.
-I, too, have been shaped by tremendous pressure along the way, the most strident of which was a serious injury to my back during my third year of dental school, which left me at risk of being paralyzed.
-It took me nearly a year to fully recover, and I had to make up that year of my dental education.
+I, too, have been shaped by tremendous pressure along the way, the most strident of which was a severe injury to my back during my third year of dental school, which left me at risk of being paralyzed.
+It took me a year to fully recover, and I had to make up that year of my dental education.
 Yet, I had time to think about the fragility and sanctity of life and the importance of healthcare professionals.
-Ultimately, this experience greatly reaffirmed my commitment to becoming a dentist.
+This experience reaffirmed my commitment to becoming a dentist.
 Now making America my permanent home, I hope to be accepted into a DDS/DMD program for international dentists.

-I was incredibly close to my grandfather growing up; he had always wanted to become a physician but was unable to do so due to being from a humble family and unable to afford a medical education which is very expensive in Russia.
+I was incredibly close to my grandfather growing up; he had always wanted to become a physician but was unable to do so due to being from a humble family and unable to afford a medical education which is extremely expensive in Russia.
 From my early childhood, we played doctor and patient; thus, the honor and integrity I attached early on to becoming a doctor was another major factor in forming my professional trajectory.
 My mother ran a beauty salon, and from her, I learned about and embraced the importance of aesthetics, especially facial beauty.
 By the time I was in high school, witnessing the transformation of my best friend - from a shy and largely invisible teenager into a beauty queen on her way to a successful career as a model – I set my sights firmly on dentistry, at once fulfilling my grandfather’s prophecy and at the same time building upon my appreciation for a beautiful smile.
-I love how dentistry is an integral and indispensable part of physical health, at the same time that it also raises self-esteem, resulting in the smile that I have come to crave as a professional.
+I love how dentistry is an integral and indispensable part of physical health, while it also raises self-esteem, resulting in the smile that I have come to crave as a professional.
 After completing a doctoral program, I intend to focus further on Orthodontics.

 I was incredibly proud to be granted a scholarship to become a dentist by studying at the Moscow State Medical and Dental University.
 I excelled in dental school until my accident and had to postpone my third year.
 Still, I kept learning and stayed busy, launching a blog, for example, about Yakutia, our local culture, and the religion of the people of Sakha.
 I continued my education in dentistry by reading countless dental articles.
 This was when my interest picked up in Orthodontics, and I began to think about furthering my education in America after completing my dental program at home.